dasheck0/robots/readme.md

 * Add randomly driving robots for menu (just to make it more dynamic)
 * Do not spawn boss continuously and place warning when he appears (with warning symbol, flashing screen and shaking)
 * Add oil on street again
-* Robot should emit smoke when on low health
+* Robot should emit smoke when on low health (only bosses)
-* Revamp damaga calculation
+* Revamp damage calculation

 ### Nice to have